 PRACTICE MAKES PERFECT FOR PROPER POSTURE

-If you are one of the 50% of Australians that sit at an office desk from 9am b 5pm (or some variation of that) then you are probably guilty of sitting in that same position for most of the day, often unaware of the potential effects of poor posture on your spine.
+If you are one of the 50% of Australians that sit at an office desk from 9am to 5pm (or some variation of that) then you are probably guilty of sitting in that same position for most of the day, often unaware of the potential effects of poor posture on your spine!

 Between sitting at home on the couch, on the train to work and in the office all day, you could only be left with around one hour to stand, walk and exercise.